thishubhamishra/OnlineHealthcareManagementSystem/README.md

 # Online Healthcare Management System

-This repository contains the **Review-1 deliverables** for the *Online Healthcare Management System* project.
+This repository contains the  *Online Healthcare Management System* project.
 The focus of this phase is on **Core Java**, **OOP**, **JDBC**, **DAO design**, and **Database Schema**.

 ## 1. Project Overview